 When the initial complement of nephrons is reduced by a sentinel event, such as unilateral nephrectomy, the remaining kidney adapts by enlarging and increasing its glomerular filtration rate.
 If the kidneys were initially normal, the filtration rate usually returns to 80% of normal for two kidneys.
 The remaining kidney grows by compensatory renal hypertrophy with very little cellular proliferation.
 This unique event is accomplished by increasing the size of each cell along the nephron, which is accommodated by the elasticity or growth of interstitial spaces under the renal capsule.
 The mechanism of this compensatory renal hypertrophy is only partially understood; studies suggest roles for angiotensin II transactivation of heparin-binding epithelial growth factor, PI3K, and p27kip1, a cell cycle protein that prevents tubular cells exposed to angiotensin II from proliferating, and the mammalian target of rapamycin (mTOR), which mediates new protein synthesis.

 Hyperfiltration during pregnancy or in humans born with one kidney or who lose one to trauma or transplantation generally produces no ill consequences.
 By contrast, experimental animals that undergo resection of 80% of their renal mass, or humans who have persistent injury that destroys a comparable amount of renal tissue, progress to end-stage disease (Fig. 278-1).
 Clearly, there is a critical amount of primary nephron loss that produces maladaptive deterioration in remaining nephrons.
 This maladaptive response is referred to clinically as renal progression, and the pathologic correlate of renal progression is the relentless advance of tubular atrophy and tissue fibrosis.
 The mechanism for this maladaptive response is the focus of intense investigation.
-A unified theory of renal progression is just starting to emerge, ...
+A unified theory of renal progression is just starting to emerge, and ...